Thea Hail: Chase University (2022–2024)

-On the following week of NXT, Jayne (with Nyx) turned on Chase U. At NXT Stand & Deliver on April 6, Hail teamed up with Henley and Kelani Jordan to defeat Jayne, Kiana James and Izzi Dame in a six-woman tag team match.
-On the following episode of NXT, Jayne revealed the truth of Chase U's gambling debt.
-In Hail's NXT Women's Championship match in 2023, Chase placed an illegal bet that Hail would win the title.
-However, he chose Hail's safety and threw in the towel, resulting in him losing the bet.
+On the following week of NXT, Jayne and Jazmyn Nyx left Chase University.
 On the April 16 episode of NXT, Hail lost to Tatum Paxley after interference from Jayne and Nyx.
-Following this, a match was scheduled between Hail and Jayne for Week 2 of Spring Breakin, which Hail won.
-However, a dissatisfied Henley turned heel and attacked Hail as she was celebrating.
+Following this, a match was scheduled between Hail and Jayne for Week 2 of Spring Breakin', which Hail won.
+However, a dissatisfied Fallon Henley turned heel and attacked Hail as she was celebrating.
 On the May 21 episode of NXT, Henley defeated Hail to qualify for a spot for the six-woman ladder match to crown the inaugural NXT Women's North American Champion at NXT Battleground.
-On the November 19 episode of NXT, Ridge Holland, who had joined and defected Chase U, defeated Chase with the future of Chase U on the line, causing the stable to disband.
+On the November 19 episode of NXT, Ridge Holland, who had joined and defected Chase U, defeated Andre Chase with the future of Chase U on the line, causing the stable to disband.

 Singles competition (2025–present)

 After a five-month hiatus, Hail returned on the April 15, 2025, episode of NXT and defeated Karmen Petrovic to qualify for the six-woman ladder match for the vacant NXT Women’s North American Championship at NXT Stand & Deliver.
 At NXT Stand & Deliver on April 19, Hail failed to win the title.
-On the November 4 episode of NXT, Hail was revealed as Joe Hendry's mixed tag team partner as they challenged AAA World Mixed Tag Team Champions Chelsea Green and Ethan Page for the titles at Night 1 of NXT: Gold Rush on November 18 but failed to win the match.
+On the November 4 episode of NXT, Hail was revealed as Joe Hendry's mixed tag team partner as they challenged AAA World Mixed Tag Team Champions Chelsea Green and Ethan Page for the titles at Night 1 of Gold Rush on November 18, but failed to win the match.
+On the December 16 episode of NXT, during a match against Blake Monroe, they botched a pinfall, resulting in an unplanned title change where Hail won the NXT Women's North American Championship, her first title in her career.
+On January 6, 2026, at NXT: New Year's Evil, Hail lost the title to Izzi Dame, ending her reign at 21 days.

+Personal life

+On August 27, 2026 Knisley announced that she had been diagnosed with alopecia areata.